Test (2025 film): Development

 Test marked the directorial debut of producer S. Sashikanth.
-Ever since his transition from an architect to film production with Sashikanth establishing the YNOT Studios banner, he wrote the first draft of the script in late-2012 but was put on hold due to his production commitments.
+Ever since his transition from an architect to film production with Sashikanth establishing the YNOT Studios banner, he wrote the first draft in late-2012 but the script was put on hold due to his production commitments.
 In a January 2015 interview with Sudhish Kamath, Sashikanth confirmed that he had plans of making the film.
 During the COVID-19 lockdown in India, he decided to revisit the script after harbouring his ambitions of becoming a filmmaker.
 The original script was considered a plot-driven film with the basic idea revolving around a cricketer; however, he decided to get into the psychological study of the characters, inspired from David Fincher's films.

 The genesis of the film came from an interview given by Virat Kohli, who stated that his father died when he was 18-years old, yet Kohli still played in the Ranji Trophy match for Delhi.
 Sashikanth recalled that the interview opened his perspective of what happens when a cricketer enters into the arena, adding "it's something like a superhero story arc that he's willing to sacrifice all those personal bits for something much higher.
 Those decisions make you the hero or the villain."
 Exploring narcissistic behaviour as a positive trait, the idea provided him an insight of how sportsperson would think and look at life and looked on how narcissism existed in common people as well.
 He then wrote the story on how narcissism drives a cricketer and a common man, which was the beginning of character development.
 Describing the title, Sashikanth said, "Test cricket is not just cricket.
 It is a test of life and even temperament.
 The story too happens over five days of a test match".

 The film was officially announced on 12 April 2023.
 Sashikanth co-wrote the story with Suman Kumar, known for writing The Family Man.
 Shortly after the announcement, Sashikanth revealed the preliminary crew members: cinematographer Viraj Singh Gohil, editor T. S. Suresh, production designers Madhusudan N. and Shweta Sabu Cyril, sports director Dhruv Panjani, action choreographer Dinesh Subbarayan, stylists Poornima Ramaswamy and Anu Vardhan, casting director Sharanya Subramaniam and publicity designer Gopi Prasannaa.
 Muthuramalingam was appointed as the executive producer of the film by the production house.